TasteTheThunder/adobe-hackathon-round1b/README.md

 ### Prerequisites
 - Python 3.10+
 - 4GB+ RAM (for model processing)
-- less than 1GB storage (for model and dependencies)
+- 1GB storage (for model and dependencies)
+- Docker (optional, for containerized deployment)

 ### Local Development